 Fortunately, if you are into Virgin points, there are plenty of ways to earn them.
 You can earn Virgin points through any of the following methods:

-- Fly with Virgin or with an airline partner and earn points for your flight
+- Fly on Virgin Atlantic or on an airline partner and earn points for your flight

 - Earn points for spending on Virgin Atlantic® World Elite MasterCard®